umami-ware/acrode-cookie-notice/README.md

 ## 🔨&nbsp; Roadmap

+Here, you'll find our product roadmap — an up-to-date report of the work we're doing: a long-term plan of the goals, features, and long-term direction for the plugin.
+We update this every few months with the status of our progress, as well as add new future requests and ideas.

 - [x] ~~Trigger Cookie.js file generation after update~~
 - [x] ~~Move SVG and heading text into admin area~~
 - [ ] Improve backend styling